 Dungeness Crab Salad with Ruby Grapefruit

-- 2 tablespoons of mayonnaise (I use Vegenaise)
+- 4 tablespoons of mayonnaise I use Vegenaise

 - Salt and pepper to taste

 - Place the crab in a medium bowl.
 Pick through the crab and discard any small pieces of shell.
 Add the mayonnaise and grapefruit juice and toss gently.
 Season with salt and pepper.
-Plate in a ring mold (notes below) in the center of a salad plate, add the grapefruit segments.
+Plate in a ring mold (notes below) in the center of a salad plate or mound carefully.
+Add the grapefruit segments around the edge of the plate.
 Whisk together the oil and vinegar and drizzle a little around the plate.
 You can also use a little vinaigrette to dress the microgreens to top the crab.